Duxah/FreePCB-2/fp_group.md

 - `F1` `F2` `F3` - rotate objects by an integer angle.
 - `F4` - Move Group
 - `F5` - shift the position by a given value along the X and Y axis.
-- `F6` - flip or flip to the other side of the circuit board.
+- `F6` - mirror or flip to the other side of the circuit board.
 - `F7` - Duplicate Group

 [return](How_to.md)